-Note: Develop your project document in GoogleDocs.
-Submit a PDF of this document to the myCourses Assignment dropbox plus submit a separate file containing the URL to the GoogleDoc.
-Instructors and Course Assistants will use this to track individual contribution to the document.
+Note: Develop your project documents in Google Docs.
+Submit completed project documents to the myCourses Assignment dropboxes as pdf files.
+Add a note with the submission that lists the URL to the Google Doc.
+Instructors and Course Assistants may use this to track individual contributions to the document.